kevinslin/open-cdk/README.md

 - CDK lets you do things that are impossible to do in CloudFormation without relying on multiple stacks/multiple deployments with flags/ hard coding resource names/creating your own custom resources
     - eg1. create an s3 bucket notification that triggers a lambda. see entire code below
+        - for why this is hard using cloudformation, see this [post](https://read.acloud.guru/cloudformation-is-an-infrastructure-graph-management-service-and-needs-to-act-more-like-it-fa234e567c82)
         ```typescript
         const bucket = new Bucket(this, 'fooBucket');